-The amount of Lead that is considered unsafe – and illegal [per current U.S. Federal regulations] – in a modern / newly-manufactured item intended “for use by children” today is anything 90 ppm Lead or higher in the paint / glaze or coating, and anything 100 ppm Lead or higher in the substrate.
+The amount of Lead considered unsafe today — and illegal per current U.S. f ederal regulations) — in a modern/ newly-manufactured item intended “for use by children” is anything 90 ppm Lead or higher in the paint/ glaze, or coating, and anything 100 ppm Lead or higher in the substrate.

-- The country of Denmark considers consumer goods toxic, unsafe – and illegal – if they contain 75 ppm Cadmium or more.
+- The country of Denmark considers consumer goods toxic, and unsafe — also, illegal — if they contain 75 ppm Cadmium or more.

-- The U.S. State of Washington has a limit of 40 ppm for Cadmium in dishes that might be used by children.
+- The U.S. State of Washington has a limit of 40 ppm for Cadmium in dishes that children might use.

-Again, coffee mugs are generally considered by regulatory agencies to be “items intended for use by adults” (not kids!) – so it is unlikely that this mug would be considered illegal by the State of Washington (but I will send this post to them to get their feedback!)
+Again, coffee mugs are generally considered by regulatory agencies to be “items intended for use by adults” (not kids!) — so it is unlikely this mug would be considered illegal by the Washington state (but I will send this article to them to get their feedback)!

 Will I get cancer from drinking from this mug?

-Just because this tests positive for Cadmium, doesn’t mean it will definitely cause cancer – or necessarily pose any risk at all – to the user of the mug [and samples of the product were likely leach-tested at the time of manufacture]…. but WHY are we taking ANY – even potentially possible (theoretical?) – risk with a heavy metal that is SO TOXIC?
+Just because this tests positive for Cadmium, doesn’t mean it will definitely cause cancer — or necessarily pose any risk at all — to the user of the mug (and samples of the product were likely leach-tested at the time of manufacture).
+But WHY are we taking ANY — even potentially possible (theoretical?) — risks with a heavy metal that is SO TOXIC?
 (AND THIS IS THE COATING THAT IS ON THE INSIDE OF THE CUP!!!!)

 On principle, Cadmium simply does not belong in our dishes or cookware.

-Just because an item may pass leach-testing at the time of manufacture does not mean that it is harmless – particularly to workers (in the manufacturing supply chain), and to our environment.
-The companies that are knowingly using Cadmium-based pigments are supporting and expanding the demand for the mining, refining and manufacturing of these Cadmium-based pigments — and thereby contributing to the toxic pollution of our planet (now and for future generations).
+Just because an item may pass leach-testing at the time of manufacture does not mean that it is harmless — particularly to workers (in the manufacturing supply chain), and to our environment.
+The companies that are knowingly using Cadmium-based pigments are supporting and expanding the demand for the mining, refining, and manufacturing of these Cadmium-based pigments, thereby contributing to the toxic pollution of our planet (presently and for future generations).

 What’s a safer choice?

-You can start by ordering your photos not in the form of a mug (maybe a t-shirt, instead? or something that hangs on the wall?)
-Also, new mugs by this company will likely be a safer choice if they don’t have the red accents and interior [although this is the only new Shutterfly mug that I have tested for which I happen to have an exact confirmed date of manufacture, so I don’t know that definitively / don’t really have specific evidence to support that speculative recommendation for possible reduction or avoidance of Cadmium].
+You can start by ordering your photos not in the form of a mug (maybe a t-shirt, instead? or something that hangs on the wall?).
+Also, new mugs by this company will likely be a safer choice if they don’t have the red accents and interior (although this is the only new Shutterfly mug I have tested for which I happen to have an exact confirmed date of manufacture, so I don’t know that definitively/ don’t really have specific evidence to support that speculative recommendation for possible Cadmium reduction or avoidance).